amarno/api-docs/source/includes/cdc/_api_requirements.md

     - This is useful for authentication, such as providing `?key=12345`
 - Parameters without a value will be sent through as a key with no value
     - e.g. A subscriber with a custom field assigned for country, but not for zip would have a URL query string of `?subscriber[country]=US&subscriber[zip]`
-- A parameter value should not be unique per subscriber; this allows for greater cacheability of responses, as to optimize your delivery throughput
+- A parameter value should not be unique per subscriber (e.g. we won't send `email`); this allows for greater cacheability of responses, as to optimize your delivery throughput

 ## Response